Thursday, March 23, 2017

-One very special visit during Bordeaux by ombiasy WineTours (2015), was the one at Cooperage Berger et Fils.
-Until very recently and for a long time, the company was a family-company, run and owned by Rene Berger and his wife Valérie Berger.
-On the last tour, Valérie was our charming guide.
+A very special stop during the 2016 Bordeaux Tour by ombiasy WineTours was the one at Cooperage Berger et Fils.
+Until very recently and for a long time, the company was a family-company, run and owned by René Berger and his wife Valérie Berger.
 Cooperage Berger & Fils in Vertheuil was recently acquired by the TFF Group.

 Cooperage Berger and Fils